-The entry of Konradin of Staufen into the town of Gamundia in the year 1266
+The ceremonial entry of Conradin of Staufen into the town of Gamundia in the year 1266

-Konradin, the 14-year-old Duke of Swabia, grandson of Emperor Frederick II, son of King Konrad IV and Duchess Elisabeth of Bavaria, visited Schwäbisch Gmünd during the Christmas season of 1266.
-The Staufer was considered a contender for the Roman-German royal and imperial throne.
-Eight months later, he set out for Italy with a large army of knights to wrest the illegally appropriated Hohenstaufen kingdom of Sicily from Charles of Anjou.
-On 23 August 1268, the French defeated him at Tagliacozzo in the Abruzzi.
-He was taken prisoner and beheaded in Naples on 29 October.
+Conradin, the 14-year-old Duke of Swabia, grandson of Emperor Frederick II, son of King Conrad IV and Duchess Elisabeth of Bavaria, visited Schwäbisch Gmünd at Christmastide in 1266.
+A member of the southern German Staufen dynasty, he was by common consent the heir to the royal and imperial throne of the Holy Roman Empire.
+Eight months later he departed for Italy with a great army of mounted knights, intending to recover the Kingdom of Sicily, a Staufen possession, which Charles of Anjou had illegally annexed.
+On 23rd August 1268, he was defeated by his French adversary at Tagliacozza in the hills of Abruzzo.
+He was taken prisoner and beheaded at Naples on 29th October.

-Dr. Helmut Maximilian Gruber-Ballehr (artist’s name Ballehr) was born in Munich in 1939.
-As a painter and art historian, he lives and works in Schwäbisch Gmünd.
+Dr Helmut Maximilian Gruber-Ballehr (artist’s name: Ballehr) was born in Munich in 1939.
+He is an artist and art historian, and lives and works in Schwäbisch Gmünd.

 Realisation with the help of donations and sponsorships

-Help to ensure that this great art project can be completed!
-Take over one of the sponsorships for a figure or support the Staufer Frieze with a donation!
+Help to ensure that this great art project can be completed.
+Sponsor one of the figures or support the Staufen Frieze with a donation.
 See donation details.